14โ€“21 minutes

 Composition and Texture

 The subsoil is typically denser and less fertile than the topsoil.
 It contains a higher concentration of minerals like iron, calcium, and clay particles.
-The texture of subsoil tends to be more compact, which can make it harder for roots to penetrate.
+The texture of subsoil layer tends to be more compact, which can make it harder for roots to penetrate.
 However, this density also helps in holding the soil structure together.
 So, it prevents erosion and supports the stability of the land.

 Water Retention and Drainage